SAP-samples/teched2025-IN162/README.md

 ## Requirements

 There are no dedicated requirement for this session.
-You would be able to execute the excercises by just following the descriptions even if you do not have any experience with SAP Integration Suite and SAP Integration Suite, advanced event mesh. <br/>
+You would be able to execute the excercises by just following the descriptions even if you do not have any experience with **SAP Integration Suite and SAP Integration Suite, advanced event mesh.**

-However, you will be able to derive more value from this session, if you have some knowledge and understanding of event-driven architectures, namely events, queues, topics, event subscriptions along with SAP Integration Suite, SAP AI Launchpad, SAP AI Core and SAP Build Process Automation.<br/>
+However, you will be able to derive more value from this session, if you have some knowledge and understanding of event-driven architectures, namely events, queues, topics, event subscriptions along with SAP Integration Suite, SAP AI Launchpad, SAP AI Core and SAP Build Process Automation Joule Skills.<br/>

-You can explore the following SAP Discovery Center missions to help you get started with the BTP services we are using in this hands-on session.
+You can explore the following SAP Discovery Center missions to get started and build expertise with the SAP BTP services used in this hands-on workshop session.

 * [SAP Integration Suite](https://discovery-center.cloud.sap/serviceCatalog/integration-suite)
 * [SAP Integration Suite, advanced event mesh](https://discovery-center.cloud.sap/serviceCatalog/advanced-event-mesh)